In an emergency, call 911; UHS is not an emergency room. More About Emergencies

 Acute Care Clinic at UHS

 UHS’s Acute Care Clinic (ACC) sees patients with a variety of acute medical issues.
-The ACC is open by appointment only, Monday - Friday, 9 am - 5 pm and Saturdays and Sundays, 11 am - 5 pm.
+The ACC is open by appointment, Monday - Friday, 9 am - 5 pm.
 The clinic is staffed by a team of receptionists, certified medical assistants, nurses, medical doctors, nurse practitioners, and physician’s assistants.
 Radiology, phlebotomy, laboratory, and pharmacy services are available during ACC hours.

 What types of conditions are considered acute?